Matanzas: History

 Matanzas was one of the regions that saw intensive development of sugar plantations during the colonial era.
 Consequently, many African slaves were imported to support the sugar industry, particularly during the first half of the nineteenth century.
 For example, in 1792 there were 1900 slaves in Matanzas, roughly 30% of its population.
 In 1817, the slave population of Matanzas had grown to 10,773, comprising nearly 50% of the overall population.
 By 1841, 53,331 slaves made up 62.7% of the population of Matanzas.
 Census figures for 1859 put the Matanzas slave population at 104,519.
-Matanzas was the site of several slave insurrections and plots, including the infamous Escalera conspiracy (discovered in late 1843).
+Matanzas was the site of several slave insurrections and plots, including the infamous Escalera conspiracy(es) (discovered in late 1843, see also Year of the Lash).
 Due to the high number of both slaves and, importantly, free Afro-Cubans in Matanzas, the retention of African traditions is especially strong there.
 In 1898, Matanzas became the location of the first action in the Spanish–American War.
-The city was bombarded by American Navy vessels on April 25, 1898, just after the beginning of the war.
+The city was bombarded by American Navy vessels on 25 April 1898, just after the beginning of the war.